Intro-to-Data-Science-Template/intro_to_data_science_reader/content/syllabus/_index.en.md

 -   A standards-based grading system makes it easier to monitor your progress towards a certain grade.

-#### Standards
+### Standards

 The following table lists all the standards you will be evaluated on in this course.
-Each standard states what conditions must be met to reach a proficiency level.
-There are four proficiency levels for each standard, with each increase in level requiring more
+There are 15 total standards, separated into 4 categories.
+Each standard states what conditions must be met to reach each proficiency level.
+There are four proficiency levels for each standard, each requiring more mastery of the material.
+These levels are inclusive, meaning to reach the 4th level, "Demonstrates Mastery" you must also meet all the requirements of level 3, "Meets Standard."

-Additionally, to demonstrate full mastery in a topic you must demonstrate your aptitude during an individual examination.
+You will have multiple opportunities in the course to demonstrate your understanding of each standard.
+Any assignment that is reviewed is an opportunity to increase your proficiency level in a standard.
+In addition to the four levels of proficiency, there is also an extra point available in each standard called "Individual Standard."
+You may fulfill this requirement only on individual exams, but only need to reach the "Meets Standard" criteria on a topic to do so.

+{{% notice info %}}
+You can demonstrate proficiency in any reviewed assignment, **but can only fulfill the "Individual Standard" criteria on an individual exam.**
+{{% /notice %}}

 <table class="table table-striped table-hover table-condensed table-responsive" style="margin-left: auto; margin-right: auto;">
  <thead>